-In 2018, the Group acquired de facto control over PCMI as described in Note 1.2.
+In 2018, the Group acquired de facto control over PCMI.
 The acquisitions are accounted for as business combinations.

-(i) Consolidation of Entities in which the Group Holds 50% or Less
+(h) Consolidation of Entities in which the Group Holds 50% or Less

 Management considers that the Group has de facto control over PCMI even though it holds less than 50% of the ordinary shares and voting rights in that subsidiary.
 The Group considers its ability to exercise control over these entities through voting rights held by its subsidiaries or through interlocking directors.